LG Velvet: Hardware

 The 4G model uses the Snapdragon 845 and Adreno 630, while the 5G model uses the Snapdragon 765G and Adreno 620.
 The T-Mobile 5G model uses the MediaTek Dimensity 1000C and Mali-G57 MC5.
 The sole storage option is 128 GB of UFS 2.1, paired with 6 or 8 GB of LPDDR4X RAM.
 MicroSD card expansion is supported through a hybrid dual-SIM slot, up to 1 TB with a single-SIM or dual-SIM setup.

 The display uses a curved 6.8 in 1080p P-OLED panel with a 41:18 aspect ratio, with support for LG's DualScreen case accessory.
 It supports Wacom AES active pen input, but no pen is included and there is no built in storage for one.
 An under-screen optical fingerprint scanner and facial recognition are used for biometrics like on the V60.
 The battery capacity is 4300mAh, and can be recharged either wired over USB-C at up to 15 W (4G) / 25 W (5G) or wirelessly via Qi at up to 9 W. A triple camera setup is used on the rear, consisting of a 48 MP wide sensor, an 8 MP ultrawide sensor and a 5 MP macro sensor.
 The front camera uses a 16 MP sensor and is located in a small cutout at the top of the display.

 Software

-The Velvet ships with Android 10 (Queen Cake) and uses LG's UX 9.
+The Velvet ships with Android 10 (Quince Tart) and uses LG's UX 9.